TxusLopez/iris4Java/README.md

 # iris4Java
-Java code for iris dataset
+Java code for iris dataset for learning purposes

 Here you can find a basic example about how to use the WEKA library in Java.
 The code uses a decision tree algorithm (C4.5-->J48 in WEKA) to classify instances of the iris dataset.